AshV/AshV.github.IO/executing-workflows-using-javascript-c-sharp-example-dynamics-365/ReadMe.md

 ## Calling Workflow using JavaScript Ajax

-[ExecuteWorkflow Action](https://msdn.microsoft.com/en-us/library/mt491159.aspx) let us trigger a Worflow using WebApi, which is a Bound Acton so we have to pass guid as first parameter in URI.
+[ExecuteWorkflow Action](https://msdn.microsoft.com/en-us/library/mt491159.aspx) let us trigger a Workflow using WebApi, which is a Bound Acton so we have to pass guid as first parameter in URI.
 Our request should be in blow format

 ### HTTP Request Format
 ```